-Land degradation stems from a variety of complex interrelated biophysical changes, which can be grouped into three major types related to (1) soil, (2) vegetation and forests, and (3) water resources, which can be subdivided according to a specific subset of degradation processes.
+Land degradation stems from a variety of complex interrelated biophysical changes, which can be grouped into three major types related to (1) soil, (2) vegetation and forests, and (3) water resources.
 These types encompass specific subsets of degradation processes, including soil erosion, biological, chemical and physical soil degradation, vegetation and forest degradation, deforestation, as well as water resource degradation (see Annex 2).